No one does food like the Italians. Join me as I rediscover the Roman food scene on a LivItaly Food tour.

 Our tour ended with a cup of gelato in a nearby gelato bar.
 The gelato was incredibly good, but I was a wee bit disappointed that they didn’t take us to Gelateria del Teatro which is arguably the best gelato place in Rome.
 Like, it’s the best one.
 No doubt.
 End of discussion.

-All in all, we had such a wonderful time thanks to LivItaly Tours.
+All in all, we had such a wonderful time thanks to LivItaly Tours, it’s definitely on my list of one of the best things to do in Italy.
 The food was amazing, and our guide Tiffany was incredibly good.
 However, there are a few things I would have preferred to be different.
 Personally, I found it to be too much food and not enough wine (haha, I guess no one is surprised by that!).
 We were served one glass of wine at Osteria San Daniele, one small glass of beer with the pizza, and one glass with the pasta dish.
 I could easily have been served both less pizza and pasta, and rather have had an extra glass of wine with my meal.
 But I reckon that’s down to personal preferences.

 We had such a great time, and I couldn’t possibly recommend LivItaly Tours more.
 If I were you, I would definitely check them out on your next visit to the eternal city.